 These financial statements have been prepared on a going concern basis.
-The directors believe that this is appropriate as the company has sufficient liquid resources and an ongoing arrangement to provide services to the LLP, which itself has ongoing investment management and advisory contracts, for which the company is reimbursed for a proportion of expenses incurred.
+The directors believe that this is appropriate as the company has an ongoing arrangement to provide services to DGP and BH-DG, which have ongoing investment management and advisory contracts.
+The company is reimbursed for a proportion of expenses incurred in the provision of services to these entities.
+In addition, a significant shareholder has confirmed that they would be providing support for a period of 12 months from the date of signing this report.
 Therefore, the directors have a reasonable expectation that the company has adequate resources to meet its liabilities as they fall due for the foreseeable future.